 Berkeley Preparatory School is located in the Town n’ Country suburb of Tampa.
-Two entrances provide access to the 84-acre campus that features modern classrooms, a fine arts center, an arts and sciences center, world-class athletics facilities, maker spaces and a 19,000-square-foot Steinbrenner Student Center.
+Three entrances provide access to the 86-acre campus that features modern classrooms, a fine arts center, an arts and sciences center, world-class athletics facilities, makerspaces, and a 19,000-square-foot Steinbrenner Student Center.

-The Anna Shimberg Center houses Gills Hall, the Treasure Cove and Divers Bookstore, and the Admission offices.
-The Joseph A. Merluzzi Administration complex contains the Advancement offices, Business office, and the Headmasters office.
+The Anna Shimberg Center houses Gills Hall, the Treasure Cove and Divers Bookstore, and the Admissions offices.
+The Joseph A. Merluzzi Administration Complex contains the Advancement offices, Business office, and the Headmaster's office.

 Two libraries provide research and reading material to all three divisions.
 The West Family Resource Center contains the Rudolph Library, which serves Pre-K through grade 5 and has approximately 16,000 titles in its collection and 15 electronic databases.
 The Jean Ann Cone Library and Frederick Learning Commons serve Middle and Upper Division students and have over 20,000 titles (including eBooks and print) and 40 electronic databases.
 Both libraries have online catalogs that provide global access.

 In August 2015, Berkeley opened the Gries Center for the Arts and Sciences.
-This impressive 75,000-square-foot facility is home to the Middle and Upper Division fine and visual arts and Upper Division math and science.
-“The Gries” brings together math, science, and fine and visual arts to enhance an already world-class curriculum in a setting where students develop critical thinking skills through hands-on, interdisciplinary learning opportunities that prepare them to take on real-world challenges.
+This impressive 75,000-square-foot facility is home to the Middle and Upper Division visual and performing arts and Upper Division math and science.
+“The Gries” brings together math, science, and visual and performing arts to enhance an already world-class curriculum in a setting where students develop critical thinking skills through hands-on, interdisciplinary learning opportunities that prepare them to take on real-world challenges.

-The fine arts program is enhanced by the Lykes Center for the Arts, a 634-seat performing arts center, which also includes a gallery for visual arts displays, a flex studio for dance and small drama productions, dressing rooms, and an orchestra pit.
+The arts program is enhanced by the Lykes Center for the Arts, a 809-seat performing arts center, which also includes a gallery for visual arts displays, a flex studio for dance and small drama productions, dressing rooms, and an orchestra pit.